webplatform/docs/css/data_types/image/index.md

 * As a gradient, using one of the four CSS gradient functions: [[css/functions/linear-gradient|<code>linear-gradient()</code>]], [[css/functions/radial-gradient|<code>radial-gradient()</code>]], [[css/functions/repeating-linear-gradient|<code>repeating-linear-gradient()</code>]], or [[css/functions/repeating-radial-gradient|<code>repeating-radial-gradient()</code>]].

-* As a reference to a mark-up element on the page, specified using the [[css/functions/element|<code>element(#id)</code> function]]; the "live" displayed state of that element would be copied into the property referencing this image.
-This function has been removed from the current (level 3) recommendation.
+* As a reference to a mark-up element on the page, specified using the <code>element(#id)</code> function; the "live" displayed state of that element would be copied into the property referencing this image.
+(This function has been removed from the current (level 3) recommendation.)

-* As a list of one or more image options, specified with the [[css/functions/image|<code>image()</code> function]].
+* As a list of one or more image options, specified with the <code>image()</code> function.
 The parameters to the function are a list of comma-separated values, starting with the value preferred image and (optionally) followed by various fallback alternatives.
 Each image value could be given as absolute or relative file paths, possibly including [http://www.w3.org/TR/media-frags/#naming-space media fragment identifiers] to clip the image, or an element or gradient function.
 As a final fallback, the last parameter to the <code>image()</code> function could be a solid [[css/data_types/color|<code>&lt;color></code>]] value.

 Only the first two options are commonly implemented, and even browsers that support gradients as images may not support them for all image properties.
 }}